Skip to main content

 Discover what this means

-POR rule 9.1 requires the Commissioner to approve all activities within Scouts for their area.
-This can be done through a variety of methods which this document explores.
+POR rule 9.1 requires the Lead Volunteer to approve all activities within Scouting in their patch.
+This can be done through a variety of methods which this guidance explores.

 Options for approval

-The Group Scout Leader (GSL) and District Explorer Scout Commissioner's (DESC) should have sight of their section programmes, and be clear on what they need to highlight or flag to you.
+The GLV and 14-24 LV should have sight of their section programmes and be clear on what they need to highlight or flag to you.

-You may choose to want to know more about certain activities.
-For example, this could include activities that are away from the normal meeting place, with an external provider or using an activity permit.
+You may choose to want to know more about certain activities, this could include where activities are away from the normal meeting place, with an external provider or using an activity permit.

-You may put in place a system that allows those leading adventurous activities using their permits to only notify their GSL or DESC, given you have already granted them the permit.
+You may put in place a system that allows those leading adventurous activities using their permits to only notify their GLV or 14-24 LV, given you have already granted them the permit.

-Consider who needs to approve activities on Class C waters, in Terrain Zero or where there are specific rules, but permits are not needed.
+Consider who needs to approve activities on class C waters, in Terrain Zero or where there are specific rules but not permits.

-For Nights Away events and visits abroad, there’s a structured approval process outlined in POR, with forms in place to support the notification and approval process.
-There may be elements of these processes that you need others in the District to assist with, so make sure you document that and make it clear what their role in the process is.
+For nights away and visits abroad there is a structured approval process outlined in POR, with forms in place to support the notification and approval process.
+There may be elements of these processes that you need others in the District to assist with, make sure you document that and make it clear what their role in the process is.

-Some examples of how you might structure this approval process are given below, these are only examples and it’s down to you to make the decisions based on your local situation.
+Some examples of how you might structure this approval process are given below, these are only examples, and it is down to you to make the decisions based on your local situation.

 Document and communicate the systems